MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/mpm-flowcharts/mpm-use-matchmaking-and-qos.md

 ---
-title: Flowchart - Manage quality of service
+title: Flowchart - Quality of Service checks for matchmaking
 description: Flowcharts showing when to perform Quality of Service (QoS) checks in a matchmaking work flow. ms.assetid: 48f32957-1e15-4178-84dc-69af3ea0edb4 ms.date: 04/04/2017